 Retroactively identifying influential customers:

-- Using social listening tools to find influencers who have mentioned your brand online.
+- Use social listening tools to find influencers who have mentioned your brand online.

 - Analyzing your existing social media following for influencers.